The iQOO Neo 8 Offers Flagship Features At Astonishing Prices

 A quick look at the colour variants

-The iQOO Neo 8 and Neo 8 Pro will be available in three colours – Match Point (red), Night Rock (black) and Surf (blue).

-Vivo iQOO Neo 7 5G: Everything To Know About The New Smartphone Designed For Gamers
+Vivo iQOO Neo 7 5G: What Twitter Has To Say About The New Smartphone

 iQOO Neo 8: Lots of toppings on the vanilla version